-Mexico has been the country most-consistently leading Project Bond issuance volumes in Latin America with over \$19.2BN issued since 2010, representing 34% of the total amount issued in the region.
+Mexico has been the country most-consistently leading Project Bond issuance volumes in Latin America with over \$21.4BN issued since 2010, representing 28% of the total amount issued in the region.
 In 2016 alone, Project Bond issuances from Mexico exceeded \$2.7BN - comprising approx. 50% of the region's total issuance volume.
 This trend carried on in 2017, with over \$4.6BN issued.
-However, issuance volume from Mexico halved in 2018 to reach \$2.3BN suggesting market's cautious approach to the new administration and ongoing and potential future changes in key policies.
+However, issuance volume from Mexico halved in 2018 to reach \$2.3BN and further decreased by 9% in 2019 to reach \$2.1BN, confirming market caution given the current administration's signals of revisiting past administrations' supportiveness of private sector participation in the country's infrastructure and energy sectors.

-Mexico's leadership in the market has been driven by continued macroeconomic and political stability in the last decade - as reflected by its A3 / BBB+ / BBB+ ratings by Moody's, S&P and Fitch, and its sheer size and relative weight in the regional economy.
+Mexico's leadership in the market has been driven by continued macroeconomic and political stability in the last decade - as reflected by its credit ratings, and its sheer size and relative weight in the regional economy.
 Mexico is Latin America's second largest economy (surpassed only by Brazil) and has a broad industrial and manufacturing base that has driven substantial investment programs across industries.